Topological equivariant coarse K-homology: The coarse homology theories HgCXG and HgCXcG

-Note that the crossed product $\rtimes$ is the maximal crossed product.
-It should not be confused with the reduced crossed product \cite[Sec.\ 10]{cank} which appears in Proposition \ref{qergioqefweqwecqcasdc}.\ref{egijogrgergewrgwegwrewg2}.
-We use the maximal crossed product since it has the necessary exactness properties which are needed to verify the axioms for a coarse homology theory below.
+We use the maximal crossed product since it has the necessary exactness properties needed for the verification of the axioms for a coarse homology theory below.
+It should not be confused with the reduced crossed product \cite[Sec.\ 12]{cank} which occurs in the present paper in the statement of Proposition \ref{qergioqefweqwecqcasdc}.\ref{egijogrgergewrgwegwrewg2} below.